aamathews23/adventure-blog/content/models/header.md

 ---
-title: "Aaron's Adventures"
+title: Aaron’s Adventures
-to: '/'
+to: /
 ---